Quilt show features a Mormon pioneer handicraft kept alive by today’s aficionados.

 A patchwork of quilts is expected to show up at the Scandinavian Festival Quilt Show — hand sewn, machine sewn, appliqued, pieced — perhaps even antique.

 The show at the Ephraim Co-op, 96 N. Main St., will show off a pioneer handicraft that hobbyists and artists alike keep alive in the present day.
-Quilts will be shown Friday and Saturday from 10:00 a.m. to 6 p.m.
+The quilt show is Friday 10 a.m. to 6 p.m. and Saturday from 9:00 a.m. to 5 p.m.

 Many quilters are people who like to sit down, be with others and work together on puzzles, said quilt show coordinator Marcia Christensen.